jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 When you visit a Rails website, the request comes in through the **router**, which determines which **controller action** to send it to.
 The controller then gathers up the models it needs, and **renders** the appropriate view.

 The page may need JavaScript, CSS, images, fonts, etc. in order to load, which Rails serves through the **asset pipeline**.

+You will add **gem dependencies** to your app over time, which can be a pain to manage if you're adding each of them via `gem install`.
+Rails uses a tool called [**Bundler**](http://bundler.io) to list the specific versions of gems that are required for an app, so installing all of them is as simple as running `bundle`.

 The Rails Tutorial will talk through these pieces in more detail, and walk you through getting your first app up and running: